Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Conclusion

-After eight months of testing, here’s my honest take: getting under 10% utilization will boost your score, but don’t obsess over the exact percentage.
-The biggest gains happen when you drop from above 30% to below 15%.
-Going from 15% to 5% helps, but we’re talking single-digit point improvements.
+Getting under 10% utilization will boost a score, but the exact percentage matters less than most advisors suggest.
+The biggest gains happen when dropping from above 30% to below 15%.
+Going from 15% to 5% helps, but the improvement is typically single-digit points.

-Focus on keeping every individual card under 30%, pay before your statement date, and aim for 1-5% overall utilization.
-This strategy gave me a 23-point boost and will likely give you similar results if you’re starting above 20% utilization.
+Focus on keeping every individual card under 30%, pay before the statement date, and aim for 1-5% overall utilization.
+This strategy typically produces a 20+ point boost for borrowers starting above 20% utilization.

-The real power of low utilization isn’t just the score boost—it’s the financial discipline.
-Keeping utilization under 10% means you’re living within your means and building wealth instead of accumulating debt.
+The real power of low utilization isn’t just the score boost — it is the financial discipline.
+Keeping utilization under 10% means spending within means and building wealth instead of accumulating debt.

 Frequently Asked Questions